-Where to Create a Yoga Space
+Where To Create Your Home Yoga Space

-# Choose a place that’s free of distractions (or almost free) … A space just for “me-time”!!
+- # Choose a place that’s free of distractions (or almost free) … A space just for “me-time”!!

-# If you have a suitable outdoor space & live in a warmer climate … this is a great option too
+- # If you have a suitable outdoor space & live in a warmer climate … this is a great option too

-# Try & choose a room or area with an abundance of natural light;
+- # Try & choose a room or area with an abundance of natural light;

-# A flat surface is essential for balancing postures;
+- # A flat surface is essential for balancing postures;

-# Personalise your space … Put trinkets on your bedside table, side table or nightstand, hang a dreamy decoration, diffuse some essential oils, light a scented candle or incense, add some indoor plants or flowers, strategically place a statue or figurine … Anything that makes you feel good, connected & inspired;
+- # Personalise your space … Put trinkets on your bedside table, side table or nightstand, hang a dreamy decoration, diffuse some essential oils, light a scented candle or incense, add some indoor plants or flowers, strategically place a statue or figurine … Anything that makes you feel good, connected & inspired;

-# Or anywhere that lights your inner fire or inspires you to step on the mat more often.
+- # Or anywhere that lights your inner fire or inspires you to step on the mat more often.

 What Props Should I Have

-# A mat – I keep a lightweight, inexpensive mat for outside and a more heavy-duty mat for indoor yoga classes.
+Mat – I keep a lightweight, inexpensive mat for outside and a more heavy-duty mat for indoor yoga classes.
 It is worth the investment to get a good quality mat

-# A bolster is a beautiful prop with so many benefits – it helps open the heart, supports the lower back, aids in restorative postures, helps you go deeper into a pose, or can just be a prop for afternoon naps.
+Bolster – A bolster is a beautiful prop with so many benefits – it helps open the heart, supports the lower back, aids in restorative postures, helps you go deeper into a pose, or can just be a prop for afternoon naps.
 Alternatively, if you do not have a bolster, a big firm rolled up pillow or towel does the job;

-# A strap can aid in flexibility and make a lot of poses more accessible for many people.
+Strap – A strap can aid in flexibility and make a lot of poses more accessible for many people.
 Even if you are flexible, it just makes everything feel more comfortable and there tends to be less strain on the neck and shoulders .
 Alternatively, a towel or belt will do the same trick;

-# A good internet connection & IT arrangement with the ability of streaming a class onto your TV.
+Good Internet Connection – Really necessary if you want to “live” stream a class onto your TV.
 This will ensure you get limited buffering & make watching any live (or recorded) class so much easier & enjoyable.
 I lie Apple TV of this though I have also used Chrome cast.

-Some light stretches before bed to help quiet the mind & relax the body;
+Some light stretches before bed to help quiet the mind & relax the body

-Practice pranayama (breathing) exercises;
+Practice pranayama (breathing) exercises

-Read books, write in a journal, reflect on the day or week ahead;
+Read books, write in a journal, reflect on the day or week ahead

-Get creative – make a vision board, dreamcatcher, or craft project;
+Get creative – make a vision board, dreamcatcher, or craft project

-Take a nap;
+Take a nap